Autism: Start Here

 Planning the Transition from School to Adult Life: Considerations for Students with Autism Spectrum Disorder

 Transition planning provides a framework for identifying long-range post-graduation goals, and the services and strategies that will help students make the shift from school to adult life.
 This booklet, authored by the attorneys of Hinkle, Fingles, Prior, and Fischer, introduces transition services, helps identify the appropriate time to begin the transition process, and offers key resources and planning tips to help navigate the adult service system.
+(Currently out of stock; Publication on back order)

 The Journey to Community Housing with Supports: A Road Map for Individuals and Their Families in New Jersey